JFrog CLI Control Manager

 Problem Landscape

-• Inconsistent jf versions across dev/staging/CI
+• Inconsistent jf versions across development, staging, and CI

 • Upgrade hesitancy due to fear of breaking changes